LEARNAcademy/syllabus/react_in_rails/devise.md

 	  has_many :bikes
 	end
 ```

-We need to remove the "User" input from our generated form for a new bike:

 Then, in the create method of the controller, we can assign it to the current user with the help of a Devise helper method.

 **app/controllers/bikes_controller.rb**